tengge1/ShadowEditor/README.md

 4. Edit `build/config.toml`, and modify the mongodb host and port.
 5. Run `npm start` to launch the server.
 You can now visit: `http://localhost:2020`.
 6. If you enable `https` in the config file.
 Please visit: `https://localhost:2020`.
-7. Add event in the mobile browser to the script: `onTouchStart`, `onTouchEnd`, `onTouchMove`.
-8. Upgrade `three.js` to the newest version, and may cause a lot of bugs.
-9. Add VR event to the script: `onVRConnected`, `onVRDisconnected`, `onVRSelectStart`, `onVRSelectEnd`.
-10. VR all-in-one handle controller supports, for example: htc vive.

 **Desktop Version:**